meenakshisl/ockam/documentation/architecture/messaging/Sessions.md

 Multi-stage handshake with discovery, which can be used if init route is not backtraceable:

-- Initiator sends a init to responder
+- Initiator sends an init to responder
 - Responder gets a backtraceable route to initiator from somewhere (e.g. additional metadata)
 - Responder sends a ping to initiator on this route
 - Initiator replies with pong on the return route
-- (Optionaly) initiator and responder may continue sending handshakes
+- (Optionally) initiator and responder may continue sending handshakes

 Example: responder is listening to stream events and establishes a TCP connection on init message.